benjaminhuang13/SNKRScraper_GoogleCal/README.md

 Update 2022-07-17: SNKR website has been updated leading the product scrapping to fail.

 # SNKRScraper-GoogleCal
 Scraper that scrapes SNKR.com's upcoming drops and searches up stockX.com's data to determine if drops are worth reselling.
 If profitable, a google calendar event is created.

-Comments are left within the code to fill in necessary data.
+Comments are left within the code to indicate where to fill in necessary data.

-Bugs(Features):
+## "Security Feature" (Actually a bug):
-- somtimes when token expires, it needs to be deleted in order to run the program again and refresh the token
+- Somtimes when token expires, it needs to be deleted in order to run the program again and it will refresh the token.

 ![img of cal event](https://github.com/benjaminhuang13/SNKRScraper-GoogleCal/blob/main/google_cal_event.png?raw=true)
 ![img of cal event](https://github.com/benjaminhuang13/SNKRScraper-GoogleCal/blob/main/imageOfcmdOutput.png?raw=true)

-Resources:
+## Resources:
 https://developers.google.com/calendar/api/guides/overview